The good news for Americans who aren’t entirely happy with the health coverage Original Medicare provides them is that they have options.

 In particular, they have options when it comes to finding supplemental insurance that will help them pay some of the healthcare costs Medicare Part A and Part B don’t cover.

-And should they decide to go with Medicare Supplement Insurance, also known as both MedSup and Medigap, they have even more choices to make.
+For starters, they have to choose between Medicare Advantage and Medicare Supplement insurance.
+And should they decide to go with Medicare Supplement insurance, also known as both MedSup and Medigap, they have even more choices to make.
 Specifically, they need to choose between 10 different MedSup plans.

-Should you enroll in Medicare Part F just because a lot of other Americans enroll in it?
+Should you enroll in Medicare Part F just because many other Americans enroll in it?
 Of course not.
-After educating yourself on its coverages and its costs, though, you may well come to the conclusion that “Plan F” is the right MedSup plan for you.
+After educating yourself on its coverages and its costs, though, you may well come to the conclusion that Plan F is the best MedSup plan for you.

-Beyond that, Part F is the most comprehensive of all the MedSup on the market today.
+Beyond that, Part F is the most comprehensive of all the MedSup plans on the market today.
 What does that mean?
 It means it helps the people who buy it with all of the payment gaps left open by Medicare Part A and Part B.

 The main reason you should care about Medicare Supplement Plan F is it provides the most coverage of any of the MedSup plans available today.

 Also, it is the most popular of the many Medicare Supplement plans private insurance companies currently sell to Americans.
 In fact, according to various reports, somewhere between 56% and 66% of people who buy MedSup or Medigap policies choose Plan F.

 You’ve already heard a few times that Plan F offers more comprehensive coverage than any other Medicare Supplement policy.
 But what does that mean?